Axxiar/starGHazer/README.md

 - [ ]  🗝 Setup config files and guide
 - [ ]  🗝 Typescript rewrite
 - [ ]  🔥 Visually select displayed year data
+- [ ]  🔥 Terminal wizard for first setup
 - [ ]  🔥 Deployment config and guide for linux based server using cronjobs
 - [ ]  ❓ Support for multiple days events
 - [ ]  ❓ More statistics